aleberrot/myNotes/README.md

 # 📝 My notes app

-This is a basic notes application using Python, Flask and Bootstap.
-I uses a *database* for storing the data from the users and the user's notes
+This is a basic notes application using Python, Flask and Bootstrap.
+It uses a *database* for storing the data from the users and the user's notes

 ### **Executing the app**